Spot risks early

-A copy-paste prompt that pulls the last seven days of clicks and conversions from the Everflow API, projects the sub1-sub5 columns, scores each affiliate × sub-ID combination on bot/duplicate/geo-mismatch/CVR-collapse signals, and emails you a ranked digest every Monday.
+Pulls the last seven days of clicks and conversions, scores each affiliate and traffic-source combination on anomaly signals (duplicate conversions, geo mismatches, CVR collapses, suspicious timing), and emails you a ranked digest every Monday.
 Surgical precision: kill the one bad creative, keep the rest of the partner live.

-The fraud signal is in the sub-IDs, but nobody sets aside two hours every Friday to slice the data that way.
-In affiliate, every click can carry up to five sub-ID parameters (sub1 through sub5) — traffic source, placement, creative, device, geo.
-When a partner's headline numbers look fine but one slice is rotten — one bot-driven placement, one duplicated source, one geo running outside the offer's targeting — the rollup hides the rot.
+The signal is in the sub-IDs, but nobody sets aside two hours every Friday to slice the data that way.
+In affiliate, every click can carry up to ten sub-ID parameters (sub1 through sub10): traffic source, placement, creative, device, geo, and more.
+When a partner's headline numbers look fine but one slice is rotten: one placement running duplicates, one source with a sudden conversion-rate collapse, one geo running outside the offer's targeting.
+The rollup hides the rot.
 The customer who notices is the one who pulls the conversions report by hand, group-bys their way through 312 sub-ID slices, and emails the partner asking them to investigate.

-Sub-ID quality comes up in 26% of Everflow customer conversations — most-mentioned in lead-gen, finance, and nutra/health.
+Sub-ID quality comes up in 26% of Everflow customer conversations, most-mentioned in lead-gen, finance, and nutra/health.
 The pattern is the manual-block workflow: a customer flags it, decides internally, then blocks it themselves.
 Everflow's conversions report can already filter by sub-ID, but most customers don't run that scan weekly.
-The recipe runs it for them, scores each affiliate × sub-ID combo, and drops a Slack digest with the flagged slices, signals (bot / duplicate / geo-mismatch / CVR collapse), and conversion IDs so the AM can open the right partner conversation Monday morning.
+The recipe runs it for them, scores each affiliate and sub-ID combo, and drops a Slack digest with the flagged slices, signals (duplicate conversions, geo mismatches, and conversion-rate drops), and conversion IDs so the AM can open the right partner conversation Monday morning.

 The win isn't a new dataset.
 It's the discipline of looking at the right grain every week, without having to remember to look.